aeguzsando1987/fast-api-project-template/README.md

 ---

-## What's New (v1.1.0)
+## What's New (v1.1.1)

+### Permission Autodiscovery (Phase 2) 🆕
+Automatic endpoint scanning and permission registration eliminates manual permission definition:
+- **Automatic sync on startup** - Permissions table always reflects actual API routes
+- **CLI command** - `python scripts.py autodiscover` with dry-run mode
+- **79 endpoints discovered** - All entities automatically registered
+- **Zero manual maintenance** - New entities auto-register permissions
+- **Intelligent inference** - Extracts entity/action from HTTP method + path

-### Companies Entity
+### Companies Entity (v1.1.0)
-A base entity that cab be of great initial use for any project.
-The entitty has the following features:
+A base entity that can be of great initial use for any project.
+The entity has the following features:
 - 20 production-ready endpoints
 - 7 granular permissions
 - TIN validation for 9 tax systems (RFC, EIN, NIF, VAT, CUIT, RUC, RUT, CNPJ, OTHER)